 The MuVIT software we selected allows for both single and twin-engine boats which you can download and install.
 The ability to use both configurations allows an easier understanding of some concepts such as pivot points which are very different for multi vs single-engine boats.
 See the addons page for more information.

 The Virtual Sailor software comes with a 3-year license (which beats a yearly maintenance contract) and has regular updates so it is always evolving.
-The license allows for you to move it between machines if for instance, you get a new computer.

 Weather and Water Characteristics